bareos/bareos/fd-plugins/bareos_percona/README.md

 logfile here.
 If you set a filename with path, this will be used.
 If you specify just a filename without path, the default path for logs
 */var/log/bareos/* will be prepended.

+If you use a logfilename that matches */var/log/bareos/bareos\*.log*, it will be handled by logrotate.

 ## Backup ##

 When running full backups, the plugin will call the _xtrabackup_ command with the according options.
 Format is _xbstream_.
 LSN information